 Generally considered a very safe and well tolerated procedure, SMP should be avoided in the following situations, including:

 There are other non-surgical options as well as surgical hair restoration solutions depending on the exact hair loss condition and patient preferences.
 If a non-surgical medical route is chosen, a combination of treatment modalities is often recommended.
 Not every option below is an option for every patient.
-Discuss your particular situation with an experienced plastic surgeon Dr. Linkov to learn about the full range of possibilities, other than SMP.
+Discuss your particular situation with an experienced plastic surgeon Dr. Linkov, MD to learn about the full range of possibilities, other than SMP.

 Similar to tattoo removal, SMP can be removed using specific lasers.
 SMP laser removal will often require fewer sessions since the ink deposition is more superficial compared to a traditional tattoo.
 A Q-switched Nd:YAG laser is a popular choice for ink or pigment removal.

 Most patients are satisfied after scalp micropigmentation NYC.
 Patients need to be prepared for a series of treatment sessions.
 It is also important to understand that the color will fade after each treatment, and will continue to fade gradually over the ensuing years.
 Some patient’s ink fades faster than others due to a myriad of reasons.
 Patients should accept these factors prior to undergoing SMP.

 The cost of scalp micropigmentation in NYC generally ranges from $1500 – $5000 per treatment.
 This price usually includes up to 4 sessions.

 The variables that impact on price for SMP include:

 Best scalp micropigmentation for women and men is currently performed by a range of specialists, including: